Posted by Vikram Rathod

 • Google likes the websites that frequently updates their content space

 • A site with frequent, high-quality content has better chances of increasing the crawling frequency.

 How to Identify a Panda Attack?

-Check for the on-site problems: If you had made any changes to your website, double check that they haven’t caused any major drop of rankings.
+Check for the on-site problems: If you had made any changes to your website, double-check that they haven’t caused any major drop in rankings.
 If old pages were replaced with new ones, make sure that proper 301 redirects were implemented.
 Once all the potential causes are eliminated, you will be easily able to determine if Panda is the root problem.

-Check for any penalties: The next step would be to see if the fall in rankings was due to Panda or a separate Google Penalty.
-There have been cases when in case of a sudden, major drop in keyword rankings has been observed, however it is not the Panda update but a manual penalty by Google.
-To check this, you could use the Google’s Webmaster Tool and see if the site has been handed a manual penalty by Google.
+Check for any penalties: The next step would be to see if they fall in rankings was due to Panda or a separate Google Penalty.
+There have been cases when in case of a sudden, major drop in keyword rankings has been observed, however, it is not the Panda update but a manual penalty by Google.
+To check this, you could use Google’s Webmaster Tool and see if the site has been handed a manual penalty by Google.

 How to recover from the Panda update?

 1. Figure out the most common issues in terms of quality on the site by surfing all the pages and asking a simple question, “Is this page the best resource anyone could find on the Internet?”

 Google’s strive has only been to give its users the best pages on the Internet.
 The Panda algorithm is designed exactly to help in this aspect.
 If there is a bulk of content on your site that is high quality, Panda will consider it to be a high-quality site.
 Even if all the pages on your website, except 1-2 pages, are low-quality Google will consider your site as a low-quality one.

 2. Once the quality issues are determined, the next process involves correcting them across the site.
 The issues could vary from the content length, thin content, copied content and more.
 It is not only one element that will cause the Panda penalty, but it is the combination of all the elements that will determine the quality score and the penalty for your site.